apache/cassandra-java-driver/changelog/README.md

 - [improvement] JAVA-2705: Remove protocol v5 beta status, add v6-beta.
 - [bug] JAVA-2923: Detect and use Guava's new HostAndPort.getHost method.
+- [bug] JAVA-2924: Consider protocol version unsupported when server requires USE_BETA flag for it.

 ## 3.10.2